732A94 Advanced Programming in R

 The last five weeks will focus more on advanced concepts and students will then work in groups of two and two.

-Lectures will be through Zoom, computer labs, seminars and the exercise session on campus and strea through Zoom in parallel.
+Lectures, computer labs, seminars and the exercise session will be on campus.

 The best thing is that the students work with their own computer.
 See below how to install R, git and R-Studio.